 “I wrote it because I wanted to write it.
-I didn’t have a huge expectation that I would get to make it on this level with this calibre of people.
+I didn’t have a huge expectation that I would get to make it on this level with this caliber of people.
 It was just something I needed to write, and then I put it aside.
 I got the opportunity through a longtime colleague who ended up at Apple who had read it early on.
-Next thing I knew, I’m making this labour of love series with Rose Byrne and Craig Gillespie and all these incredible collaborators.
-It never happens that way."
+Next thing I knew, I’m making this labor of love series with Rose Byrne and Craig Gillespie and all these incredible collaborators.
+It never happens that way. “

 The reason I ask is that back then, women-centric projects tended to be very girlboss-y.
 The empowerment threaded within Physical is pretty complicated, and laced with intense self-loathing.